 Certificate in Leadership and Project Management

-This program offered at our Manhattan campus consists of Concepts of Project Management (COPM) 30 hours and Negotiation and People Skills (NAPS) nine hours that will be provided to executives and senior managers, departmental supervisors, IT project coordinators, health care administrators, facility managers, office managers, and communication-technology personnel to enhance and improve their team leadership and project management knowledge.
+This program offered at our Manhattan campus consists of Concepts of Project Management (COPM) 30 hours and Negotiation and People Skills (NAPS) six hours that will be provided to executives and senior managers, departmental supervisors, IT project coordinators, health care administrators, facility managers, office managers, and communication-technology personnel to enhance and improve their team leadership and project management knowledge.
 Participants that complete both classes will be issued a certificate of completion equivalent to 35 hours of continuing education credits required by the Project Management Institute organization (PMI.org), so that participants can take an examination to obtain a PMI, CAPM, or PMP designation.
 Courses can also be taken individually.
 For more information, email email@example.com or call 516.686.7490.

 XBUS-053 Certificate in Leadership and Project Management